TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Stdwrap.rst

    :ref:`data-type-string` / :ref:`stdWrap`

 :aspect:`Description`
    Crops the content to a certain length.
-In contrast to :ts:`stdWrap.crop` it respects HTML tags.
+In contrast to :typoscript:`stdWrap.crop` it respects HTML tags.
 It does not crop inside tags and closes open tags.
    Entities (like ">") are counted as one char.
-See :ts:`stdWrap.crop` below for a syntax description and examples.
+See :typoscript:`stdWrap.crop` below for a syntax description and examples.

-   Note that :ts:`stdWrap.crop` should not be used if :ts:`stdWrap.cropHTML` is already used.
+   Note that :typoscript:`stdWrap.crop` should not be used if :typoscript:`stdWrap.cropHTML` is already used.